ALADIN-$\alpha$ -- An open-source MATLAB toolbox for distributed non-convex optimization: The ALADIN- toolbox

 \subsection{Data Structures}

-The main data structure for defining problems in form of \eqref{eq:sepProb} is a struct called \texttt{sProb}.
-In this data structure, the objective functions $\{f_i\}_{i \in \mathcal{S}}$ and constraint functions $\{g_i\}_{i \in \mathcal{S}}$ and $\{h_i\}_{i \in \mathcal{S}}$ are collected in cells which are contained in a nested struct called \texttt{locFuns}.
-Furthermore, \texttt{sProb} collects lower/upper bounds \eqref{eq:SepProbBoxCnstr} in cells called \texttt{llbx} and \texttt{uubx}.
-The coupling matrices $\{A_i\}_{i \in \mathcal{S}}$ are collected in \texttt{AA}.
-Optionally, one can also provide NLP solvers and sensitivities---in this case the problem setup in \texttt{createLocSolAndSens()} is skipped leading to a substantial speedup in runtime for larger problems.
-Furthermore, in this way problem setups can be saved to the hard disk and reloaded later.
+The data structure for defining problems in form of \eqref{eq:sepProb} is a struct called \texttt{sProb}.
+This data structure collects the objective functions $\{f_i\}_{i \in \mathcal{S}}$ and constraint functions $\{g_i\}_{i \in \mathcal{S}}$ and $\{h_i\}_{i \in \mathcal{S}}$ in cells, which are contained in a nested struct called \texttt{locFuns}.
+Furthermore, \texttt{sProb} collects lower/upper bounds \eqref{eq:SepProbBoxCnstr} in cells \texttt{llbx} and \texttt{uubx}.
+The coupling matrices $\{A_i\}_{i \in \mathcal{S}}$ are summarized in \texttt{AA}.
+One can provide NLP solvers and sensitivities optionally---in this case the problem construction in \texttt{createLocSolAndSens()} is skipped leading to a speedup for large problems.
+This way, problem setups can be saved and reused.
 For a minimal working example of ALADIN-$\alpha$, one only needs to specify \texttt{ffi} and $\texttt{AA}$.
-Optionally one specify initial guesses in \texttt{zz0} and initial Lagrange multipliers \texttt{lam0}.
-The second ingredient for ALADIN-$\alpha$ is an \texttt{opts} struct.
-There, one can specify the variant of ALADIN-$\alpha$ and algorithmic parameters.
-A full list of options with descriptions can be found under \footnote{\url{https://alexe15.github.io/ALADIN.m/options/}}.
+Optionally one can provide initial guesses \texttt{zz0} and initial Lagrange multipliers \texttt{lam0}.
+The second ingredient for ALADIN-$\alpha$ is an \texttt{opts} struct, which specifies the ALADIN variant and algorithm parameters.
+A full list of options with descriptions can be found in the code documentation.\footnote{\url{https://alexe15.github.io/ALADIN.m/options/}}

 ALADIN-$\alpha$ returns a struct as output.
-In this struct, one can find a cell of locally primal optimal solutions \texttt{xxOpt} containing~$\{x_i^\star\}_{i \in \mathcal{S}}$. \texttt{lamOpt} contains the optimal lagrange multipliers for the consensus constraints \eqref{eq:consCnstr}, $\lambda^\star$.
-Moreover the field \texttt{iter} contains information about the ALADIN iterates such as primal/dual iterates and \texttt{timers} contains timing information.
+This struct contains the cell \texttt{xxOpt} with local minimizers $\{x_i^\star\}_{i \in \mathcal{S}}$ and the optimal Lagrange multipliers $\lambda^\star$ of the consensus constraints \eqref{eq:consCnstr}.
+Moreover the field \texttt{iter} contains information about the ALADIN iterates such as primal/dual iterates and \texttt{timers} collects timing information.
 Note that \texttt{run\_ALADIN()} and \texttt{run\_ADMM()} have the same function signature in terms of \texttt{sProb}---only the options differ.